 - The adult female black widow spider is often easy to see since she hangs upside down in her web, making the red hourglass marking visible.

 - The female black widow sometimes eats the male spider after mating.

 - The black widow spider is nocturnal and will generally only attack when disturbed or touched.

 How to Minimize Your Risk of Being Bitten

-You will find black widow spiders most often in dark, hidden places, like garages, sheds, or woodpiles.
+You will find black widow spiders most often in dark, hidden places, such as garages, sheds, or woodpiles.
 Webs are usually near the ground.
 People who are bitten by a black widow usually don't look first; they stick their hands somewhere where it is dark and cool and get a surprise.
 Keep your hands and feet away from old piles of junk or wood in your yard.
 Regularly check those cooler, dark places, like the garage, for webs.

 Common insecticides may or may not be helpful.
 Check all labels before using commercial insecticides, especially if you have small children or pets.
 When in doubt, contact an exterminator.

-If You Are Bitten
+What to Do If You Are Bitten

 If you are bitten by a black widow, the first thing you should do is call your doctor, go to an emergency room or urgent care facility, or call 911.
 Wash the bite, apply an antiseptic, and follow the doctor's orders.